Courses may include

 Building on the skills from Computer Applications for HR I, students will learn how to manage and analyze data using various software applications and technologies.
 This course will provide students with an understanding of key human resource metrics and the functions of a human resource management information system, as well as hands-on experience with payroll calculations and human resource data analysis using spreadsheet and database applications.

-HRES 5104 - Employee and Labour Relations I
+HRES 5104 - Employment Law and Employee Relations

 This course will allow learners to gain an understanding of all relevant labour legislation focusing on the role of Canadian common law in the employment relationship.
 Learners will also gain practical skills in contract administration, grievance investigation and alternate dispute resolution.